asdf-format/asdf/README.rst

 .. begin-create-file-text::

-We're going to store several ``numpy`` arrays and other data to an ASDF file.
-We do this by creating a "tree", which is simply a Python dictionary, and using it to create an ``AsdfFile`` object:
+We're going to store several :mod:`numpy` arrays and other data to an ASDF file.
+We do this by creating a "tree", which is simply a :class:`dict`, and using it to create an :class:`AsdfFile` object:

 .. code:: python